padthai-sketch/Yen-Currency-Forecasting/README.md

 In this assignment, I used Time-Series Forcasting and Linear Regression Modeling to predict future movements of the Japanese yen versus the U.S. dollar.

-Markdowns which summarize the models' outcome are included in each notebooks.
+Markdowns which summarize the model outcome are included in the notebooks.